reactjs/react.dev/src/content/reference/react/useContext.md

 ### Updating data passed via context {/*updating-data-passed-via-context*/}

 Often, you'll want the context to change over time.
-To update context, combine it with [state.](/reference/react/useState) Declare a state variable in the parent component, and pass the current state down as the <CodeStep step={2}>context value</CodeStep> to the provider.
+To update context, combine it with [state.](/reference/react/useState) Declare a state variable in the parent Component, and pass the current state down as the <CodeStep step={2}>context value</CodeStep> to the provider.

 ```js {2} [[1, 4, "ThemeContext"], [2, 4, "theme"], [1, 11, "ThemeContext"]]
 function MyPage() {